belle2/basf2/online_book/computing/bsub.rst

 Optional
 --------
-In some case you might want to stop the submitted jobs and resume them later, for instance, scheduled maintenance of storage elements where the input data is located, or updating analysis global tags that used in your jobs.
+In some scenarios you might want to stop the submitted jobs and resume them later, for instance, scheduled maintenance of storage elements where the input data is located, or updating analysis global tags that used in your jobs.

 .. rubric:: Suspend jobs